sneaky-potato/sneaky-potato.github.io/content/blog/_index.md

 A little insight into this potato's well-maintained, organised mess.
 {{< /lead >}}

-I've come to realize that expressing yout thoughts out loud does help most of the times :D
+I've come to realize that expressing your thoughts out (and loud) does help most of the times :D

 ---